 Jeff Rosen writes on photography and the history of printing.
 His recent publications have focused on the work of Julia Margaret Cameron in relation to questions of colonialism and empire, the formation of British national identity, and the cultural symbolism of triumph and mourning as expressed in early photographs.

 Jeff is a former professor of art history.
-As a former academic dean, he worked for three research universities in Chicago.
-He now works in the area of assuring quality in higher education through the process of accreditation as a vice president at the Higher Learning Commission.
+As a former academic dean, he worked for three research universities in Chicago, and for the past 12 years, assured academic quality in colleges and universities through the process of accreditation as a vice president at the Higher Learning Commission.
+He is now a Scholar-in-Residence at the Newberry Library, Chicago.